egafni/ComputerVision/README.md

 # ComputerVision
+An example for how I configure a computer vision repo.

+# Configuration
-Computer Vision Pytorch Framework.
-Uses a unique method to configure complex pipelines that I've developed and iterated on over the years.
+This repo a unique method to configure complex pipelines that I've developed and iterated on over the years.
 Config schemas are specified as composable instantiated dataclasses, and are specified in a python module rather than yaml.
 Specifiying the config as yaml is still an option, and it is always saved for reproducability.